-Arrow has shown that every group decision rule which satisfies these two condition is a dictatorship rule when the group accepts the preferences of one of the participants as the group decision and ignores the preferences of all other participants.
+Arrow has shown that every group decision rule which satisfies these two condition is a dictatorship rule - the rule according to which the group accepts the preferences of one of the participants as the group decision and ignores the preferences of all other participants.
 This clearly violates another reasonable condition of symmetry: that the group decision rules should not depend on the order in which we list the participants.